 Some of the lotions you are recommended could do actually more harm than good, so it’s important that you choose the right ones.
 It’s also best to stick to the specialized lotions that are designed for tattoos.
 These help a tattoo heal well and will include the ingredients and nutrients needed for the process.

-You should find a product that will promote the healing and provide a good level of hydration to the skin.
-The ingredients in your products are an important component to how effective the lotion works.
-Look at what it contains, and read up on how effective those who have used it before think it is.
+You should find a product that will promote healing and provide a good level of hydration to the skin.
+The ingredients in your products are an important component of how effective the lotions actually are at doing their primary job.
+Look at what they contain, and read up on how effective those who have used it before think it is.